PlainsightPro/Vision-Playbook/Vision Playbook Usage/🥇 Our Mission, Vision & Values.md

 - **Be Impactful**: We focus on making a meaningful difference in everything we do.
 - **Be Respectful**: We treat everyone with respect, fostering a culture of inclusivity and collaboration.

-## What’s Next?
-Join Us on This Journey 🎯

-The introduction is just the beginning of the Plainsight story.
-As you explore this playbook, you’ll discover the many facets of our company—from our people and culture to our strategies and successes.
-We invite you to dive in, learn more, and join us on this exciting journey towards the future.